Farama-Foundation/Gymnasium/docs/tutorials/gymnasium_basics/load_quadruped_model.md

 	2. Tweak the environment termination parameters.
 	3. Tweak the environment reward parameters.
 	4. Tweak the environment observation parameters.
-3. Train an agent to locomote your robot.
+3. Train an agent to move your robot.

 The reader is expected to be familiar with the `Gymnasium` API & library, the basics of robotics, and the included `Gymnasium/MuJoCo` environments with the robot model they use.
 Familiarity with the **MJCF** file model format and the `MuJoCo` simulator is not required but is recommended.